HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Vaillant EcoTec Pro 24 | £850 |

-As you can see from the boiler prices mentioned above, Vaillant and Worcester tend to be in the higher end in terms of cost.
+As you can see from the gas boiler prices above, Vaillant and Worcester tend to be on the higher end of the scale in terms of cost.

-Ideal Boilers are one of the cheapest of the high-end brands.
-And, although Baxi are generally up there with the more expensive, their new Baxi 600, is extremely competitive on price.
+Ideal Boilers are some of the cheapest of the high-end brands.
+And, although Baxi are generally up there with the more expensive, their Baxi 600 is extremely competitive on price.

-I wouldn’t go ahead and choose a boiler just yet.
-As we’ve mentioned, it’s worth having an engineer come around and spec your property first.
+I wouldn’t go ahead and choose a new boiler just yet.
+As we’ve mentioned, it’s worth having an engineer come around and spec your property first — this is a crucial step in quoting material and labour costs of boiler installations.

-Typically, we’d expect boiler installation costs for condensing units to start at around £1,800 for a cheap boiler, and upwards of £2,000 for something like a Worcester.
+Typically, we’d expect combi boiler installations to start around £1,800 for a cheap boiler, and upwards of £2,300 for something like a Worcester, including installation.

-For bigger properties, the price is going to be £2,000 and beyond, even more if it’s an oil installation (oil boilers can be £500-1000 more expensive than gas and LPG units).
+For bigger properties, the price for a gas boiler, fitted, is going to be £2,500 and beyond, even more if it’s an oil boiler (oil boilers can be £500-1000 more expensive than gas and LPG units).

 But, if you prefer, you can get back-to-back comparisons from local fitters.
 By filling out this form you’ll be able to get up to 3 on-site visits and compare quotes.